ncatlab/nlab-content/pages/6/4/2/3/3246/content.md

+## Statement

 **Jacobian conjecture**: Let $k$ be an [[algebraically closed field]] of characteristics zero, $n\geq 2$ and $\phi: k^n\to k^n$ a (regular) [[endomorphism]] of $k^n$ with constant Jacobian (the determinant of the Jacobian matrix, which is in this polynomial case algebraically defined).
 Then $\phi$ is a regular [[automorphism]], i.e. has a polynomially defined inverse.

+## State of the research

 The conjecture has been stated by Keller in 1939 and is still open.
 There were many failed attempts to prove the Jacobian conjecture, especially for $n = 2$; there are also some reductions to special cases.
 For example, it is known that the Jacobian conjecture holds iff it holds for $\phi$ a polynomial map of degree 3.
 The Jacobian conjecture is also known to hold at least for those $\phi$ which have a rational inverse.

+## Literature

+A survey:

+* [[Hyman Bass]], E. H. Connell, D. Wright, _The Jacobian conjecture: Reduction of degree and formal expansion of the inverse_, Bull Amer.
+Math.
+Soc.
+7 (1982)

 * A. van den Essen, [Jacobian conjecture](http://eom.springer.de/J/j120010.htm), Springer Online Encyclopedia of Mathematics